🧠 Second Brain

 What else can we learn from writer’s block?
 Have clear Strategy and Goals that brings you Clarity and instead of adding, subtract (RW Subtract Derek Sivers) first.

-# Strategies to unblock
+# Strategies to Unblock

 # Different kinds of Rest